hapijs/catbox-redis/README.md

 Or:

 - `host` - a Redis server hostname.
 Defaults to `'127.0.0.1'` if no other connection method specified from the above.
 - `port` - a Redis server port or unix domain socket path.
 Defaults to `6379` if no other connection method specified from the above.
-Required if using the `host` option.

 **catbox** options: